National Neuro Advisory Group (NNAG)

 The Neurology Intelligence Collaborative

 The Neurology Intelligence Collaborative (NIC) is the data subgroup of NNAG.
+It is currently developing projects on outpatient coding and on national outcomes for neurology.
 To read more about their work see our Neurology Intelligence Collaborative webpage.

 The NNAG Industry Forum